orangemart/orangemart/app/data/nwcplugin.md

    - The plugin deletes the specified amount of blood (currency item) from the player's inventory.
    - Using NWC, the plugin sends sats from the server's wallet to the destination address.

-### Future Expansion
+### Future Expansion Ideas
 **Player-to-Player Commerce:**
-- Expand the plugin to allow players to input their NWC connection pairing secret.
 - Enable the plugin to handle P2P commerce, enhancing in-game trading mechanics like the Vending Machine and less reliance on an in-game currency item.
+Possibly by allowing players to input their NWC connection pairing secret.

+**Embedded Wallet:**
+- Utilize the Alby Hub's new isolated apps feature to give all players an embedded wallet.
+Join the Alby discord [here](https://discord.gg/4a79bPPgBW).

 ### Example Development Tasks:
 - Develop the plugin as a C# code file.
 - Ensure the plugin generates a JSON configuration file for customization.
 - Implement chat commands for buying and selling in-game currency.
 - Handle errors and notify players in chat with the lightning invoice.
 - Check invoice status and handle unsuccessful payments.
+- Submit Pull request to [orangemart.cs](https://github.com/orangemart/orangemart.cs)

 ### Why Join Us?
 We have set aside **1 million sats ($650 USD at today’s value)** for the initial development and ongoing support of this plugin.
 Orangemart’s proof of funds can be found at our [Geyser Fundraiser](https://geyser.fund/project/orange), where we have received over **25 million sats** in donations from over 100 contributors.
 Additionally, proof of our disbursement of these funds to our community is available on the [Lightsats leaderboard](https://lightsats.com/leaderboard), where we have gifted over **10 million sats** in over 7000 prizes to our community.